 Let’s assume you’re using Windows, and, like us monkeys at Pinkeye Graphics, you also use Gmail for email.
 If so, you might well want to have a convenient shortcut to Gmail on your desktop – you know, just like the one that used to go to Outlook Express, all those years ago?
 In fact, for those changing over to an online email system like Gmail from Windows Mail or a similar desktop POP email client, having an email icon in the quick launch bar is a nice bit of comfort.
 Even if it just opens up a browser it still retains some of that offline look and feel which is reassuring and easy to use.

 Find out below how to make this happen in a few brief clicks of the mouse.
-This should work for Windows 10 and all earlier versions.
+This should work for Windows 10 and all earlier versions .
 We’re using Gmail as it’s a common example, but this will work if you are using Outlook online, as well.
+This will work on any desktop Windows computer, but not phones or tablets.

 If you don’t know which browser you are using, find out at the “What browser am I using?” website.

-First of all, if you’re using the Chrome browser, it’s almost all done for you.
-Just go to the Gmail home page, then choose ‘More Tools’ from Chrome’s drop-down menu.
-In the tools menu you’ll see either ‘Add to desktop’ or ‘Create application shortcuts’.
-Just click on that option and follow the quick instructions in there.
+Go to the Gmail home page, then choose ‘More tools’ from Chrome’s drop-down menu.
+In the tools menu you’ll see either ‘Add to desktop‘ or ‘Create shortcut‘.
+Click on that option and follow the quick instructions in there – the page should appear on your desktop automatically.

-If you’re not using Chrome, don’t worry!
+If you’re not using Chrome or Edge, don’t worry!
 It’s still easy.
 There are two stages, and you don’t even have to do the second one if you don’t want to.
 Here’s the first.

 You can put a shortcut to any webpage on your desktop or quick launch bar, so Gmail, being just a webpage, is a doddle.
 This will work with any website at all, but we’re using Gmail as an example.